Mikaela’s Story: Facing Breast Cancer as a Woman in Her 20s

 Memorial Sloan Kettering Cancer Center’s program for young women with breast cancer is tailored specifically for people like Mikaela, who are forced to deal with a potentially lethal disease at an early age.
 The program, which focuses on women 45 and younger, guides patients through treatment while helping them manage their physical and emotional needs.
 In particular, it helps patients deal with the impact of breast cancer therapies on sexual health and fertility issues.

-“Young women with breast cancer face unique challenges,” says MSK medical oncologist Shari Goldfarb, who co-founded the program with Dr. Gemignani.
+“Young women with breast cancer face unique challenges,” says MSK medical oncologist Shari Goldfarb, the program’s director.
 “We’ve treated so many young women and understand they need special services to help them get through treatment so they can recover and resume their lives.”

 Mikaela’s doctors explained what tests she would need — mammograms, MRIs, biopsies, tests for tumor markers and genetic mutation — so she could make an informed decision.